Types of Passive Income – 4 That Can Make You Money

 Income-Producing Assets

-Income-producing assets could be anything that you build or create that goes on to generate passive income for years to come.
-Examples might be:
+Income-producing assets include anything you build or create that generates ongoing passive income.
+Examples include:

 Reverse Passive Income

-For example, someone who refinances their mortgage from a 5.0% APR to a 4.0% APR might save $100 or so per month on their mortgage as well as thousands of dollars in interest over time.
-That would be an example of reverse passive income.
+For instance, someone who refinances their mortgage from 5.0% APR to 4.0% APR might save roughly $100 monthly on payments plus thousands in long-term interest.
+This exemplifies reverse passive income.